 Whether you’ve gotten into university yourself or your high school sweetheart has or you're both heading in different directions, I’m not gonna lie to you, you guys, it is gonna be a bumpy ride.
 It’s not gonna be easy, but no relationships are.
 But if you really do love and care for your partner you can actually make it work.
 Here are my best tips to survive a long distance relationship while you’re at uni.

-With so many different applications to communicate through there’s no real reason you can’t talk to each other every day, all day if you really want to.
-If it was me I ain't scared of the double text.
+With so many different apps to communicate through there’s no real reason you can’t talk to each other every day, all day if you really want to.
+If it was me, I ain't scared of the double text.
 Triple text.
 A whole novel text if I want, but even one message a day to let each other know you are thinking of them makes one helluva difference.
-Also schedule a call once a week via skype or facetime and always attend this call no matter what.
+Also schedule a call once a week via Skype or Facetime and always attend this call no matter what.
 If you start getting complacent with the call you might start getting complacent with the relationship, and nobody wants that.

 Firstly, it’s not just a saying.
 Distance does make the heart grow stronger, which is exactly why my relationship with Charlie Hunnam (Jax of sons of anarchy for all you uneducated swine) is going as strong it is and we are set for marriage and 2.5 kids and a dog named George, because dogs with human names are way cooler than something stupid like Whiskers or Lassie.
 Vomit.

 Also, long distance relationships force you to be independent in the relationship, you have more time for study and your social life and when you do get to see each other, you make the most of your time together.